The Toronto Blessing is also referred to as the laughing revival.

 Following this ‘disfellowshipping’ Margaret M. Poloma then writes that the Toronto Airport Christian Fellowship:

-This has been included in my blog as a reference – I make no comment on it’s content.
+This has been included in my articles as a reference – I make no comment on it’s content.